chemi123/c_sample/README.md

-# Programming linux just for learn
+# C programming just for learn